DNyakonyu/Akan-Names/README.md

 ## Description

-This project is a web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender displays their Akan-Name.
+This project is a web application that takes a user's birthday and calculates the day of the week they were born and based on their gender displays their Akan-Name.

 ## Screenshot